prushton2/bython/INTRODUCTION.md

     src = pkgs.python313Packages.fetchPypi{
       inherit version pname;
-      sha256 = "sha256-AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA="; # Enter the hash NixOS tells you to use here
+      sha256 = "sha256-AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA="; # Enter the hash Nix tells you to use here
     };
   };
 ```

-Bython should now be available from the shell.
+Bython should now be available.

 # 1 - The basics
 Bython is pretty much Python, but instead of using colons and indentation to create blocks of code, we instead use curly braces.
 A simple example of some Bython code should make this clear: